sksum/PEAR/README.md

 - FLAME: Download the `generic_model.pkl` from [FLAME2020](https://flame.is.tue.mpg.de/download.php).
 Save this file to both `assets/FLAME/FLAME2020/generic_model.pkl` and `assets/SMPLX/flame_generic_model.pkl`.
 - SMPLX2SMPL: unzip `SMPLX2SMPL.zip`.

+Or you can download them all at once from this Google Drive [Link](https://drive.google.com/file/d/1HvJ4WljPhEjoVgFBQurGLoKFN9-9UBb0/view)

 ```
 assets/